 What defines poverty?
 The EU-level policy standard is that people are at risk of poverty if they have an income of 60 % or less than the national median household income.
 Poverty means a daily struggle to buy food and clothes.
 It means living in substandard housing or not even having a roof over one’s head.

+Europe is one of the world’s richest regions with a diverse and sophisticated economy that provides a high standard of living.
+The wealth Europe has generated allows many of its citizens to enjoy good quality healthcare, education and social assistance.
 Nevertheless, a huge number of people are not able to share the fruits of this success.
 It is estimated that the European Union is home to about 84 million people who are at risk of poverty and social exclusion.

 Issue 24 of Social Agenda focuses on the situation of Roma in the EU and on the most effective ways to promote their inclusion in society.
 It also examines the need to improve and adapt the skills of Europe’s workforce to respond to future job market demands.
 The issue looks at the social costs of the economic crisis and introduces the European Progress Microfinance Facility, aimed at those who wish to start or expand a small business.
 The magazine also reports on European citizens' perceptions of gender equality and on the achievements of the European social dialogue.
 It is available in English, French and German.